as

 Known issues

-Workaround: Reach out to your Amazon contact, or leave a question in the forum to receive a zip file and installer script that lets you run Performance Tools with Python source codes on Ubuntu devices.
+Workaround: Reach out to your Amazon contact or leave a question in the forum to receive a zip file and installer script.
+The file and script lets you run performance pools with Python source codes on Ubuntu devices.

 • Activity Monitor doesn't display hot functions of Debug variant apps when launching through Vega Studio.